-Planning a trip to Italy and wondering what to should be on your vacation packing list?
+Planning a trip to Italy and wondering what should be on your vacation packing list?
 You’re not alone!
 A lot of travelers wonder how to dress to blend in and avoid looking like a tourist.
 The key?
 For us it’s about keeping things simple, focus on comfort, and plan ahead.

 After many trips to Italy (and countless packing lists), here are our top tips to make sure you’re ready for your Italian adventure.
 This Italy vacation packing list will help you pack smart and stress-free!